asgardeo/web-ui-sdks/docs/src/react/components/asgardeo-provider.md

   - `baseURL`: The base URL of asgardeo.

-  - `signInRedirectURL`: The URL where users should be redirected after they sign in.
+  - `afterSignInUrl`: The URL where users should be redirected after they sign in.
 This should be a page in your application.

   - `clientId`: The ID of your application.
 You get this when you register your application with Asgardeo.